AlgumCorrupto/mc3splitter/README.md

 # mc3splitter

-An auto splitter for Pcsx2 qt.
+An auto splitter for Midnight Club 3 DUB Edition (remix only for now).

 ## Compilation